Care Home Negligence Claims

 Why Choose Sheldon Davidson Solicitors?

 Sheldon Davidson’s Care Home Negligence Claim Solicitors solicitors understand the trauma involved when a resident of a care home is harmed by a failure of process to keep them safe.

 We are passionate about helping and providing legal advice to clients to seek appropriate justice and the compensation you deserve, and our track record speaks for itself.

-Based in the North West, we work with clients across England and Wales, and we can offer you an initial consultation and a no win, no fee service if we think that you have good grounds for a case.
+Based in the North West, our negligence and personal injury solicitors in Manchester work with clients across England and Wales, and we can offer you an initial consultation and a no win, no fee service if we think that you have good grounds for a case.

 Our Care Home Negligence Claim Solicitors act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham, and Whitefield.

 Sheldon Davidson Solicitors are a Lexcel accredited law firm.
 The Lexcel standard is only awarded by the Law Society to firms who meet the highest standards of practice management and customer service.

 With Sheldon Davidson Solicitors in Manchester, you can be confident that your care home claim is in safe hands.

 We specialise in no win no fee basis, which means if you don't win, you won't suffer any financial risk.

 Call us for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.